Potatoasad/Computational-Physics-Final-Project/README.md

 	</figure>
   <figure>
 		<img src="blackholeinference.png" width="800">
-		<figcaption> Posterior distribution for the hyperparameters of a population model computed by performing hierarchically inference on samples from every confident LIGO binary black hole detection</figcaption>
+		<figcaption> Posterior distribution for the hyperparameters of a population model computed by performing hierarchical inference on samples from every confident LIGO binary black hole detection</figcaption>
 	</figure>
 </p>